My Proof That God Exists

 Three “Proofs”

 This is an attempt to document the more compelling spiritual (supernatural, paranormal, whatever – let’s use words to communicate understanding and not get all tangled up in semantics, definitions, innuendos, etc.) experiences of my life.
 I will address these in three phases or “proofs”.
 The first two are proofs to me, but owing to the fact that they are wholly subjective, I must suppose that some will dismiss them out of hand.
-However, they involve multiple observers who separately and without suggestion attested to having had these experiences.
-These individual, unsolicited, observations are necessary to the scientific method.
+However, they involve multiple observers who separately and without prior suggestion attested to having had these experiences.
+These individual, unsolicited, observations are necessary to the objectivity of the scientific method.
 The third “proof” is entirely objective so I have titled it “The Hard Evidence”.

 Brace Yourself